ozzythecoder/mood-music/README.md

 install cocoapods:
 sudo gem install cocoapods

-create an .env file in the root directory and add the following:
+create an .env.server file in the root directory and add the following:

 ```
 MONGODB_URI=<get connection string from team>